 Frequently Asked Questions

-Notice: If you are using materials from the first printing of Cover Story, you will find two errors in the answer key for Unit Test 2.
+If you are using materials from the first printing of Cover Story, here are some corrections made to later printings:

 Do you offer an online video streaming alternative to DVDs?